This Handbook contains everything you need to know about this Secret Compass Classic expedition to Sudan.

 WATERPROOF JACKET: 1 x Gore-tex or equivalent.
 We’re not expecting rain but this will also offer protection from the wind.

 WALKING BOOTS: Must be worn in before the expedition.
 Please consult your nearest outdoor store for advice on choosing the correct boot.
 We recommend a specialist desert boot from providers like Altberg.
+See our blog article on desert footwear for more information.

 HIKING SOCKS: 4 pairs that fit well with your footwear and provide cushioning.